ilBuso/Orione/README.md

 ### Hardware Components

 Building Orione requires a carefully selected set of components.
 You'll need a **Raspberry Pi Pico** as the microcontroller, it's the brain of the operation.
-The **rotary encoder** provides that tactile volume control I was after, while a **220Ω resistor** limits current to the **LED** that serves as the Caps Lock indicator.
+The **rotary encoder** provides that tactile volume control I was after, while a **LED** serves as the Caps Lock indicator.s

 For the switches, you'll need **62 mechanical switches** total.
 You'll also need a matching set of **62 keycaps** and **62 diodes** for the key matrix.